danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 The pipeline we created in the previous step requires a <a href="https://docs.aws.amazon.com/elastictranscoder/latest/developerguide/working-with-presets.html" target="_blank" rel="noopener noreferrer">preset</a> to work.
 Presets contain settings we want to be applied during the transcoding process.
 And lucky for us, AWS already has system presets to create MP3 files.

 In the web console, click on "Presets" and filter on keyword "MP3".
 Select one and take note of the "ARN" and "Preset ID".
-Again, we'll need these to configure our Lambda function later on.
+We'll also need these to configure our Lambda function later on.

 <figure>
   <img src="./img/preset.png" alt="Image of the Elastic Transcoder MP3 preset.">
-  <figcaption>AWS system preset for MP3 files.</figcaption>
+  <figcaption>AWS system preset for MP3 (128k) files.</figcaption>
 </figure>

 #### 3. Create an IAM Policy